 DISCLAIMER: I don't own Avatar.
 I make no profit off of this.
-I'm merely a fan.
+Fan work.

 Ask anyone, and they'll tell you being blind is a curse.
 And maybe, in some ways, they're right.